 - Smoking or using nicotine or tobacco products on district property or at district events

 - Demonstrating gross misconduct or other serious violations of district polices/procedures

-- Refusing to work with, communicate, or speak to students or staff
+- Refusing to work with, communicate with, or speak to students or staff

-- Failing to report injuries, damage to, or an accident involving district equipment
+- Failing to report injuries and/or damage to or an accident involving district equipment

 - Possessing, being under the influence of, or drinking intoxicants on the job

 - Possessing and/or carrying a weapon on district property, including the parking lot